 Making Italian Rice Balls at home is simple with this easy no-fry recipe.
 Try making Air Fryer Arancini, or oven baked Risotto Balls for a delicious appetizer or main dish, with no deep frying and minimal oil.

-Is there anything better than crisp, delicious Risotto Balls with a center of molten cheese?
+Making Italian Rice Balls from leftover risotto has got to be one of my favorite things.
+I mean, is there anything better than crisp, delicious Risotto Balls with a center of molten cheese?
 Well, yes - the fact that you can make them without any deep frying involved.

 Listen, I love legit, deep-fried arancini as much as the next guy, but handling hot oil scares me.
 And if you could make Air Fryer Arancini or Baked Risotto Balls that are every bit as good and happen to be a little bit healthier, why wouldn't you?!
+The Nutrition Lady in me is obligated to say that!

-How to Make Italian Rice Balls Without Frying
+Let's Make Italian Rice Balls Together!

-Then scoop a couple of tablespoons of cold risotto into your hands, and form it into a ball.
+Scoop a couple of tablespoons of cold risotto into your hands, and form it into a ball.
 If you're adding cubes of cheese to the center (which I urge you to do), press them into the middle and then shape the ball around the cheese.

 Repeat this process until all of your risotto balls are formed and coated, and ready to cook.